A relative homology criterion of smoothness: Preliminaries

 An exact sequence of $A$-module homomorphisms:

 is called $(A,B)$-exact if, for each $i \ge n$, the kernel of $f_i$ is a direct $B$-module summand of $M_i$ (cf. \cite[Section 1]{Hoc}).
-One may check that a sequence of morphisms $\{f_i:M_i\to M_{i-1}\ |\ i \ge n\}$ is $(A,B)$-exact if, and only if, \begin{itemize} \item[(1)] $f_i \circ f_{i+1} = 0$ for all $i > n$, \item[(2)] there exists a contracting $B$-homotopy: that is, a sequence of $B$-module homomorphisms $h_i: M_i \to M_{i+1}$, $(i \geq n-1)$ such that $f_{i+1}h_i + h_{i-1}f_i$ is the identity map on $M_i$. \end{itemize}
+One may check that a sequence of morphisms $\{f_i:M_i\to M_{i-1}\ |\ i \ge n\}$ is $(A,B)$-exact if, and only if, \begin{itemize} \item[(1)] $f_i \circ f_{i+1} = 0$ for all $i > n$; \item[(2)] there exists a contracting $B$-homotopy: that is, a sequence of $B$-module homomorphisms $h_i: M_i \to M_{i+1}$, $(i \geq n-1)$ such that $f_{i+1}h_i + h_{i-1}f_i$ is the identity map on $M_i$. \end{itemize}

 One may now develop the concepts of relative projective dimension and relative global dimension.
-Given an $A$-module $M$, we define the \textit{relative projective} dimension of $M$ to be the minimal number $n$, denoted by $\tn{pd}_{(A,B)} M$, such that there is an $(A,B)$-exact sequence (called $(A,B)$-\textit{projective resolution} of $M$)
+Given an $A$-module $M$, we define the \textit{relative projective} dimension of $M$ to be the minimal number $n$, denoted by $\pd_{(A,B)} M$, such that there is an $(A,B)$-exact sequence (called $(A,B)$-\textit{projective resolution} of $M$)

 where the $P_i$ are $(A,B)$-projectives.
 If such an exact sequence does not exist, the relative projective dimension of $M$ is infinite.
 This definition is equivalent to the corresponding definition from \cite[Section 2]{XiXu}.
-Having relative projective resolutions, the relative derived functors $\tn{Tor}^{(A,B)}_n$ and $\tn{Ext}_{(A,B)}^n$ can be defined, and we refer to \cite{Hoc} for the details. \begin{rmk} Given an $M\in A\mathrm{-Mod}$, one produces the \emph{standard $(A,B)$-projective resolution} (check \cite[Section 2]{Hoc}) by splicing the short $(A,B)$-exact sequences
+Having relative projective resolutions, the relative derived functors $\Tor^{(A,B)}_n$ and $\Ext_{(A,B)}^n$ can be defined, and we refer to \cite{Hoc} for the details.

+\begin{rmk} Note, that the class of $(A,B)$-exact sequences defines an exact structure on $A\mathrm{-Mod}$: namely, a sequence is $(A,B)$-exact if and only if it becomes split exact upon restriction to $B$.
+The $(A,B)$-projective modules are precisely the projective objects with respect to this exact structure, and the corresponding $\Ext$-groups coincide with the $\Ext$-groups of this exact category.
+For more information on the topic, see \cite{Buhler}. \end{rmk}